City Guides

 Accommodation TypePrice Range (per night)LocationBest For

-Prices reflect 2025 averages and may vary by season, with 30-50% increases during Fashion Weeks and major trade fairs.
+Prices reflect 2026 averages and can rise 30–50% or more during Fashion Weeks and Salone del Mobile.

 Money-Saving Tips for Accommodation